Robust Leaders

 Founder & Principal

-Robust Leaders is led by Rozanne Byass, a legally qualified governance, risk, human resources and WHS specialist with over 20 years’ experience operating at the intersection of organisational leadership, psychological safety and decision-making under extreme pressure.
+Robust Leaders is led by Rozanne Byass, a legally qualified governance, risk, human resources and work health and safety specialist with over 20 years’ experience advising organisations operating in complex and high-risk environments.

 When to Engage Robust Leaders